PavelPlachky/HCLFormsJS/README.md

 ### validateEmail
 Default value: false

-When set to true, it verifies the submitted email address is not invalid and that it is not from a free email provider.
+When this parameter is set to true, the extend function verifies the submitted email address is not invalid and that it is not from a free email provider.
 If it is, it displays (unhides) an element with an attribute error-message-for="email" and prevents submission of the form.
 If no such element exists, the function has no effect.

 ### disableReloadButton
 Default value: false

-When set to true, hides a "Reload" button after a successful form submission
+When this parameter is set to true, the extend function hides a "Reload" button after a successful form submission

 ### setProductGroupFromURL
 Default value: false

-When set to true, sets the hidden field Product Group to a value inferred from URL, soemtimes based on the URL, sometimes based only on the Path.
+When this parameter is set to true, the extend function sets the hidden field Product Group to a value inferred from URL, soemtimes based on the URL, sometimes based only on the Path.
 The comparison is case insensitive.

 ##### Product Pages (URL starts with ...)
 * https://www.hclindustrysaas.com/telecom-5g/augmented-network-automation	---> HCL ANA Platform